Does Black beans cause gas?

 Lower-FODMAP alternatives

-Canned rinsed chickpeas (¼ cup) can be a useful swap. ¼ cup of canned + rinsed is moderate.
-Rinsing strips GOS.
+Canned rinsed chickpeas (¼ cup) can be a useful swap.
+A small portion of canned, rinsed chickpeas is often easier to test than a larger bean serving.

 Related food checks